Ancient Aboriginal trade routes of Australia

 The extensive travel that trade required meant that Aboriginal people had a vast knowledge of the world in which they lived, far beyond their direct locality.
 They used knowledge of the stars to guide them on long journeys; and had understandings of places that they did not have direct experience of.
 Early West Australian settler George Moore observed that ‘the natives are all aware that [Australia] is an island’.
 In 1840, men near Fowler’s Bay, South Australia, correctly assured Edward John Eyre that there was no inland sea; while Sturt recalled that Toonda, his guide in 1844, was able to accurately draw a plan of the Murray-Darling river system.

 People were curious about the world that surrounded them, exchanging long-distance visits to learn of far-away lands and skills.
-Songs and ceremonies travelled thousands of kilometres in a short period.
-Walter Roth, the ‘Aboriginal protector’ of Northern Queensland, recalled that:
+Songs and ceremonies, holding practical knowledge needed for survival and navigation of the land, travelled thousands of kilometres in a short period along what is known as Songlines.

 Picked men may be sent to a distant tribe just for the sake of learning [a dance] … It may thus come to pass, and almost invariably does, that a tribe will learn and sing by rote whole corrobborees [sic] in a language absolutely remote from its own.